 In the event of an accident, is Uber's insurance coverage enough?

 Insurance questions and lawsuits can be complicated following an Uber crash.
 The company's policy has a grey area as to who is responsible for an accident, despite having $1 million in liability insurance.
 In Uber's policy words, there is a fine print that notes that riders use the ride sharing app at their own risk.

 It maintains that the company is not responsible either for protecting its drivers or for the quality of its services.
 This language contradicts the insurance policy of the firm.
 This contradiction has resulted in many lawsuits against the business for failing to compensate for drivers' and passengers' injuries.

-Passengers can quickly file a claim with Uber's insurance provider in a simple car accident situation and obtain a settlement bid.
-This, however, is not always the condition.
-For various reasons, the insurer can refuse responsibility for your accident, leaving you to file a personal injury accident claim with the driver's insurance company or your own.
+Passengers can quickly file a claim with Uber's insurance provider in a simple car accident situation and obtain a settlement offer.
+However, this is not always the case.
+The insurance company can refuse to pay for your accident for a number of reasons, leaving you to file a claim with the other driver's insurance company or your own.

 A third-party insurer can pay leftover costs if Uber's insurance coverage is not enough to cover your losses.
-After an Uber crash, it is valuable to explore the chances of making a personal injury lawsuit against a liable party with a personal injury lawyer.
+After an Uber crash, it is valuable to explore the chances of making a personal injury lawsuit against a liable party with a Top Rated Personal Injury Attorneys In Los Angeles.
 A lawsuit for personal injury also results in more generous coverage than a claim for insurance.

 It's hard enough in an accident to be the driver of a car.
 You have to talk to the other driver, share insurance data, and probably make a claim for personal injury.
 As a ride share platform rider, the mechanism is even more complicated.